Why personal lubricant is good for you, but some ingredients aren't

 Parabens

 There is also a ton of debate surrounding parabens (or a group of chemicals used as preservatives).
-One worry is that parabens may be endocrine disruptors and act in an estrogen-like fashion, potentially messing with people’s hormones or even increasing the chances of getting breast cancer.
-However the jury is still out on this one as the FDA says: “at this time, we do not have information showing that parabens as they are used in cosmetics have an effect on human health”... the organization added that the investigation is ongoing.
+One worry is that parabens may be endocrine disruptors and act in an oestrogen-like fashion, potentially messing with people’s hormones or even increasing the chances of getting breast cancer.
+However, the jury is still out on this one as the FDA says: “at this time, we do not have information showing that parabens as they are used in cosmetics have an effect on human health”... the organization added that the investigation is ongoing.

 All in all, this is a reflection on our do’s or don'ts when it comes to personal lubrication.
 Here at FIGR we’ve created a lubricant that is an extension of oneself, feeling like complete natural lubrication from one’s body - free from all of the above.